 Fit Transition Path Theory (TPT) on the cellrank transition models

-fits Transition Path Theory on the transition model defined using fitTransitionModel()
+fitTPT.RdfitTPT fits Transition Path Theory on the transition model defined using fitTransitionModel(), at

 a 'coarse-grained' level where transitions are considered between *groups* of cells with grouping indicated by the user.